Manikanth1801/Manikanth1801/README.md

 - 👋 Hi, I’m Manikantha You can call me Mani
 - 👀 I’m interested in Creating UI and Development with Security practices
-- 🌱 I’m a Freelancer, Software Engineer ....
+- 🌱 I’m a Contractor, Sr. Software Engineer ....
 List goes on
 - 📫 How to reach me: Mail me on manikanthapanigrahi@gmail.com

 <!---